 To determine people's Tendencies, it's not enough to see what they do; we have to understand how they think.
 For instance, the fact that a person is leading a "rebellion" doesn't necessarily indicate Rebel.
 That person might lead a rebellion against the current ruler because he or she wants to hold fast to a higher law; or because a system is arbitrary, corrupt, or inefficient; or to save the people; or because that person wants to run things in his or her own way.

 Arya Stark: is she a REBEL/Questioner or a QUESTIONER/Rebel?
 It's often very hard to decide where someone falls in this combination.
-For instance, it took me a long time to decide which description fit Steve Jobs (QUESTIONER/Rebel).
-I lean toward deeming Arya a REBEL/Questioner.
+For instance, it took me a long time to decide which description fit Steve Jobs (QUESTIONER/Rebel), but now it's clear to me that Arya a REBEL/Questioner.

 I've thought a lot about some of my favorite characters, but we just don't know enough about the thoughts of Sansa Stark, or Varys, or Petyr Baelish, or Margaery Tyrell.